GuaBaiChi/Interview-Cheatsheet/README.md

 - Asynchronous

 - Concurrency & Parallelism

 Computer science makes the distinction between parallel and concurrent computations.
 Parallel computations are those that just run separate independent computations in parallel (in other words, parallelism is pure).
 Concurrent computations are those where there are multiple interacting threads of computation.
 Concurrency usually involves threads, locks, messages and deadlocks.

+- Distributed

-- Distributed computing is the method of making multiple computers work together to solve a common problem.
+Distributed computing is the method of making multiple computers work together to solve a common problem.
 It makes a computer network appear as a powerful single computer that provides large-scale resources to deal with complex challenges.

+- Thread

-- Thread is an independent set of values for the processor registers (for a single core).
+Threadis an independent set of values for the processor registers (for a single core).
 Threads also have their own stack
 Since this includes the Instruction Pointer (aka Program Counter), it controls what executes in what order.
 It also includes the Stack Pointer, which had better point to a unique area of memory for each thread or else they will interfere with each other.

 - Asynchronous

 Asynchronous programming is a type of parallel programming in which a unit of work is allowed to run separately from the primary application thread.
 When the work is complete, it notifies the main thread about completion or failure of the worker thread.

 https://medium.com/velotio-perspectives/an-introduction-to-asynchronous-programming-in-python-af0189a88bbb